Huskyeder/stackato-doc/user/console/index.rst

 * Deploy from the App Store: Link to the :ref:`App Store <user-console-app-store>`.

-* Organizations Membership: Link to the end user view of the :ref:`Organizations <user-console-welcome>` page.
+* Organizations Membership: Link to the end user view of the :ref:`Organizations <user-console-organizations>` page.

 * Account Details: Shows the account details of the current user.
 Also accessible from the drop down list at the top left.